intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 }
 ```

-### Exercise 2:

-1. Can you optimize the code?
-Can you remove the redundance from the code?

-You can find the executable code at [e_logic_gate_part_2.dart](./e_logic_gate_part_2.dart).
-Congratulations!
-You have created your logic gate.
-Let's move on to the next section to test our gate.

 ### Non-synthesizable signal deposition (put)

 Do you still remember the `put()` function that was used in the previous section?
 It is used to send a simulated signal to the input `Logic`.